Karlsruhe Nuclide Chart: History, editions

 The first printed edition of the Karlsruhe Nuclide Chart of 1958 in the form of a wall chart was created by Walter Seelmann-Eggebert and his assistant Gerda Pfennig.
-Walter Seelmann-Eggebert was director of the Radiochemistry Institute in the 1956 founded "Kernreaktor Bau- und Betriebsgesellschaft mbH" in Karlsruhe, Germany (a predecessor institution of the later "(Kern-)Forschungszentrum Karlsruhe", nowadays Karlsruhe Institute of Technology) and appointed professor of radiochemistry at the Karlsruhe Technical University.
+Walter Seelmann-Eggebert was director of the Radiochemistry Institute in the 1956 founded Kernreaktor Bau- und Betriebsgesellschaft mbH ('Nuclear Reactor Construction and Operating Company Ltd.') in Karlsruhe, Germany (a predecessor institution of the later (Kern-)Forschungszentrum Karlsruhe, 'Karlsruhe (Nuclear) Research Center,' nowadays Karlsruhe Institute of Technology) and appointed professor of radiochemistry at the Karlsruhe Technical University.
 Radiochemical isotope courses were held at the institute, and in the context of these teaching courses the Karlsruhe Nuclide Chart arose, which was intended to be a well-structured overview of the essential properties of the nuclides already known at that time.

 In the following decades, the Karlsruhe Nuclide Chart was published and revised several times.
-In addition to other co-authors, Seelmann-Eggebert († 1988) was involved up to the 5th edition in 1981, Pfennig († 2017) up to the 9th edition in 2015.
+In addition to other co-authors, Seelmann-Eggebert was involved up to the 5th edition in 1981, Pfennig up to the 9th edition in 2015.
 In 2006, the management of the Karlsruhe Nuclide Chart changed over from Forschungszentrum Karlsruhe to the Institute for Transuranium Elements (ITU) of the Joint Research Centre (JRC) of the European Commission (EC), then in 2012 to Nucleonica GmbH, a spin-off company of the JRC-ITU.

 The following summary table regarding the individual editions of the Karlsruhe Nuclide Chart also expresses the scientific progress in the field of discovery/exploration of the nuclides and new chemical elements.